 This water heater must be wired on a separate circuit.
 Failure to wire on a separate circuit may cause improper operation or failure of the electrical components of the water heater.
+Refer to the Section VIII: Electrical Connections (page 38) for complete instructions on electrical wiring and connections to the water heater.
 DO NOT energize the electric circuit before the water heater tank is filled with water.